tamaraheater/se_project3_spots/README.md

 **Images**

-The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
-Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

-Good luck and have fun!
+here](https://tinypng.com/), so your project loads faster.
+Whatever, I have never, ever, seen a read me file with this much info, EVER, does not happen in real life.